xjupitar/discord101/README.md

 To make a masked link, add third bracket [] to the target text then link under first bracket ().
 For example,
 *[This is google](https: //google.com)*
+## Code Blocks
+For single line code block use text inside '  ' <br>
+For multiline code block use text inside '''  '''
+## Quote
+To make a quote, use > before your text.

+# Mention
+To mention a specific role, use <@&[role_id]>

+# Timestamp
+To make a static timestamp for your announcement, use https://r.3v.fi/discord-timestamps/